Note: This profile first ran on Dec. 23, 2019, ahead of the first impeachment trial for then-President Donald Trump. It has been updated throughout.

-Like Barr, Cipollone has argued that the president wields broad executive powers.
-House Speaker Nancy Pelosi has described Cipollone's arguments as outrageous.
+Before the Trump's impeachment trial, Cipollone argued that the president wields broad executive powers.
+At the time, House Speaker Nancy Pelosi described Cipollone's arguments as outrageous.

 "That letter that came from the White House was a joke, beneath the dignity of the presidency of the United States, in defiance of our Constitution.
-Shame on them," Pelosi said this year.
+Shame on them," Pelosi said ahead of the impeachment trial.

-Critics say Cipollone is twisting the law to serve the president's benefit.
+Critics said Cipollone was twisting the law to serve the president's benefit.
 Kimberly Wehle was formerly an assistant U.S. attorney and associate independent counsel in the Whitewater investigation led by special prosecutor Ken Starr.
 She said impeachment can't be unconstitutional when several provisions in the Constitution say otherwise.

 "He's serving the president at the expense of the Constitution, at the expense of his true client, the American people, because he's operating to create a mega-presidency that has more power than the other two branches," she said.
 "And that's dangerous."

-Newt Gingrich, the former House speaker and an informal adviser to Trump, pushed back against that criticism and said Cipollone has been a stabilizing force in Trump's White House leading up to the impeachment trial.
+Newt Gingrich, the former House speaker and an informal adviser to Trump, pushed back against that criticism and said Cipollone was a stabilizing force in Trump's White House leading up to the impeachment trial.